vermadas/LanternExtractor/README.md

 ### Features in this fork
 - Connection to a server database
 - Customized player character model exporting to glTF
+- Export zones with doors (no animations)

 ## What’s Next
   - Particle systems
   - Post Velious zone support

-### What's Next in this fork
-  - Export zones with doors

 ## How To Use
 Please visit the [wiki](https://github.com/LanternEQ/LanternExtractor/wiki) for more info.